benjaminpreiss/simple-subnet-api/README.md

 All commits pushed to the `main` branch are automatically deployed to Fly.io by a GitHub Actions workflow.

-To deploy the changes manually, run the following command from the **monorepo root directory**:
+To deploy the changes manually, run the following command from the root
+directory:

 ```bash
 fly deploy -c fly.toml